 Before coming to UT, she was a program director at the Center for Science and Math Education and instructional faculty in the College of Science and Engineering at San Francisco State University.
 She taught undergraduate courses in biology and health equity, co-developed biology and social justice curricula, and led professional development workshops on student-centered teaching practices and equity issues in STEM.
-Her work coordinating programs that support the academic success of minoritized students in STEM motivated her to pursue scholarship in the field so that she can contribute to the larger body of knowledge and national conversation on how to best support STEM students and prepare STEM educators.
+Her work with minoritized students in STEM motivated her to pursue scholarship in the field so that she can contribute to the larger body of knowledge and national conversation on using asset-based and justice-centered approaches to best support STEM students and prepare STEM educators.

 She was recently awarded the 2021 K. Patricia Cross Future Leaders Award by the Association of American Colleges & Universities, and the UT Graduate Continuing Dissertation Fellowship.
 Her work has appeared in PNAS, Sex Roles, CBE-Life Sciences Education, and Stem Cells and Development.